Skip to main content

 4

-Choose the milestone template that matches your customer’s implementation type or product tier.
+In the modal header, click Import, then choose the milestone template that matches your customer’s implementation type or product tier.

-Create milestones directly in any Value Tracker at any time.
+Create milestones directly at any time.

 1

-Go to Milestones tab
+Go to the Milestones view

 2

-Click Add Milestone
+Click Milestone

 3